ishida-daiki/github-discussions-templete/README.md

 Considering this explanation, I decided that storing access tokens could be risky.
 Therefore, I am providing this plugin as a template.
 Please build and use this plugin in your environment as a private or organization-specific plugin rather than a public one.

+## Credits
+This project is based on the work of Yuan Qing Lim, who originally developed the [create-figma-plugin](https://github.com/yuanqing/create-figma-plugin).
+The original library is licensed under the MIT License.
+I have modified the original source code and am providing it as a new template under a new MIT License.
+For the full text of the new MIT License, please refer to the LICENSE file in this repository.

 ## Appendix